 - Children may be exploited by an individual, several individuals working as an organised group, or by a gang. - Grooming is the process of 'preparing' a child or young person for a sexual purpose. - Grooming is often slow and subtle, continuing for several weeks or months and lulling the child or young person into a false sense of security.
-It always involves manipulation and deceit. - Two types of grooming are recognised: street grooming which occurs in the community, and online grooming using technology including the internet and mobile telephones.

-By the time a child or young person realises that they are not having a 'real' relationship they have probably been seriously abused sexually, physically and psychologically.
+It always involves manipulation and deceit. - Two types of grooming are recognised: street grooming which occurs in the community, and online grooming using technology including the internet and mobile telephones. - By the time a child or young person realises that they are not having a 'real' relationship they have probably been seriously abused sexually, physically and psychologically.
 They will probably have withdrawn from family and friends and there will be a threat of distribution of indecent images of them to their family.
-Some children may have developed substance addictions as a coping strategy or because they have been given substances during their exploitation.
+Some children may have developed substance addictions as a coping strategy or because they have been given substances during their exploitation. - Staff put themselves at risk by viewing any indecent images they have been alerted to, and should avoid this.